Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/verification.md

 ## Outcomes

-Overall, the intended outcome of this process is that the SRSG has a repeatable and proportionate approach to ensure our project outputs demonstrably achieve their requirements throughout a project lifecycle.
+Overall, the intended outcome of this process is for the SRSG to have a repeatable and proportionate approach to ensure our project outputs demonstrably achieve their requirements throughout a project lifecycle.

 Specifically, this process has the following output documents that are created and managed according to PRJ.3 Change Management: Verification Procedures, Verification Plan, Verification Records, Project Non-conformities.
 It also contributes outputs to the Sprint Review/Sprint Retrospective meeting documents, and the project-end Lessons Learned Report document.